- 1. Verify Your Website With Google Search Console

 - Content is grouped into logical categories

-A typical website has a lot of images.
+A typical website has many images.
 Images are needed to make reading easier and to present a product or idea in a visually appealing way.

 To increase your chances of appearing on Google image search and to make your images accessible by Google, you need to ensure that you provide an alt text for all images.